masukomi/private_comments/README.md

 ## Contributing

-Pull requests are happily welcomed.
+Private Comments is written in [Chicken Scheme](https://www.call-cc.org/).
+Pull requests with new features, or improved code, are happily welcomed.
 Fork the repo.
 Make it better.
 Submit your changes.
 Note that all changes must be backwards compatible.
 We can't break existing plugins.
 If you're interested in a making a change that would break backwards compatibility please open a ticket to discuss it first.
 We'll create a `v2` version of the API if it's worth it.

 If you're new to Scheme, or Chicken Scheme, don't worry.
 Just do your best and submit what you come up with.
 It's all good.
+I'm not an expert Schemer either.

-Please add a test to `src/tests/test_everything` that confirms your changes are good, and that existing features haven't been broken.
+Please add a test to `src/tests/test_server` (for server changes) or `src/tests/test_client` (for client changes) to confirm your changes are good, and that existing features haven't been broken.